Skip to content

 Hollywood

-A project like this Walk of Fame sounds deceptively simple and, therefore, should not take a long time.
-However, this was not the case with the construction of this new monument, as the embedding of the first 1500 stars took way longer than expected, thanks to some obstacles that popped up.
+A project like this Walk of Fame sounds deceptively simple and should not take a long time.
+However, this was not the case with the construction of this new monument, as embedding the first 1500 stars took way longer than expected, thanks to some obstacles that popped up.

-As we mentioned a paragraph ago, part of the project funding was taken from the town’s property owners, equalling 1.25 million US dollars at the time.
-That was pretty unfair, so they took their complaint to court and filed a lawsuit against the Hollywood Chamber of Commerce.
-Of their bad luck, the case was rejected, and the court decided taking this amount of money from them to develop the city was legal.
+As mentioned a paragraph ago, part of the project funding was taken from the town’s property owners, equalling 1.25 million US dollars.
+That was unfair, so they took their complaint to court and filed a lawsuit against the Hollywood Chamber of Commerce.
+Unfortunately, the case was rejected, and the court decided that taking this amount of money from them to develop the city was legal.

 Yet, it did not stop there.
-Another lawsuit filed by Charles Chaplin Jr also delayed the completion of the project.
+Another lawsuit Charles Chaplin Jr filed also delayed the project’s completion.
 Charles Chaplin was already selected twice to have a star on the Walk of Fame.
-Still, he was excluded for some reasons, the most notable of which was related to his political views.
+Still, he was excluded for some reasons, the most notable of which was his political views.
 Ignoring the British actor’s great legacy and contribution to the film industry outraged his son and pushed him to file a lawsuit against the chamber.
 But unfortunately, he could not get anywhere with it, as it was dismissed in 1960.

 Construction

 As we mentioned, the project’s construction was to begin in 1958, precisely after the first 1500 honourees were selected.
-But the lawsuits filed against the project delayed its completion.
+However, the lawsuits filed against the project delayed its completion.

 What the chamber could get done during these two years of conflict was making some prototypes of the stars, probably eight, to see how they would turn out and gradually introduce the project to the public.

 When the lawsuits were dismissed, the official grounding of the stars began.
-The first permanent one, which was completed in March 1960, was dedicated to director Stanley Kramer.
-Throughout the rest of the year and the following one as well, around 1500 stars were added to the Walk of Fame.
+The first permanent one, completed in March 1960, was dedicated to director Stanley Kramer.
+Throughout the rest of the year and the following one, around 1500 stars were added to the Walk of Fame.

 Yet, none, not even a single star, was added during the next eight years.
-This was hugely caused by the general decline the city was undergoing at the time as many of its residents started to move out to other places, and Hollywood seemed to lose some of its charm.
+This was greatly caused by the city’s general decline at the time, as many of its residents started to move out to other places, and Hollywood seemed to lose some of its charm.

 Ceremonies

 Only in 1968 were new stars added to the Walk of Fame.
 To develop this attraction, Johnny Grant, who served as the mayor of Hollywood at the time, demanded the organisation of a ceremony when every new star was to be unveiled.
-He also required the new honourees to attend the ceremony in a way to draw the international press and the media to the Walk.
+He also required the new honourees to attend the ceremony in a way that drew the international press and the media to the Walk.

-This highly contributed to the Walk receiving more credit and becoming more glamorous as more and more tourists flocked to see the celebrity stars.
-In 1978, the City of Los Angeles appointed the Hollywood Walk of Fame as a historical and cultural monument.
+This greatly contributed to the Walk receiving more credit and becoming more glamorous as more tourists flocked to see the celebrity stars.
+In 1978, Los Angeles appointed the Hollywood Walk of Fame as a historical and cultural monument.

-In 1984, the fifth category, live theatre, was added to the list of celebrities that could get stars.
-So a second row of stars was added on the sidewalk alternating with the already-existing ones.
-In 1994, the Hollywood Walk of Fame was extended, adding one more block to the west.
+In 1984, the fifth category, live theatre, was added to the list of celebrities who could get stars.
+So, a second row of stars was added on the sidewalk, alternating with the already-existing ones.
+1994, the Hollywood Walk of Fame was extended, adding one more block to the west.

 Getting a Star